Clarence Seedorf gives Real Madrid star Jude Bellingham unsolicited advice – ‘Sometimes he’s overdoing it’

 Thu, 19 Sep 2024 Source: Football-espana

-Jude Bellingham's seamless integration into the Real Madrid team last season was unexpected, marking one of the most impressive starts to a career at the Santiago Bernabeu for a player of his age.
+Clarence Seedorf has offered Jude Bellingham, the Real Madrid star, some unsolicited guidance, suggesting that he sometimes tends to overdo things.

-Jude Bellingham's seamless integration into the Real Madrid team last season was unexpected, marking one of the most impressive starts to a career at the Santiago Bernabeu for a player of his age.
-His maturity and character have been remarkable, yet Dutch football icon Clarence Seedorf has offered him some guidance for the future.
+Bellingham's seamless integration into the Real Madrid squad last season was unexpected, marking one of the most impressive starts for a young player at the Santiago Bernabeu.

+His maturity and character have been notable, but Seedorf, a Dutch football legend with a successful career and multiple Champions League titles, emphasized the importance of maintaining balance to stay at the top level.

 Source: Football-espana